 A ‘coup de cœur’ is the eloquent expression the French use when describing ‘love at first sight’, which is what we experienced when we discovered the medieval village of Montréal.
-That feeling has never left us over the twelve years we have lived here.
-We had previously worked in London for the BBC, and Christine found that for two years she could commute weekly from Montbard, a half an hour’s drive away where the TGV to Paris, connected her to the Eurostar and delivered her to London before midday.
+That feeling has never left us over the fifteen years we have lived here.
+We had previously worked in London for the BBC, and Christine found that for two years she could commute weekly from Montbard, a half an hour’s drive away, where the TGV to Paris connected her to the Eurostar and delivered her to London before midday.
 A travel option many of our guests use.

 In the following years we have become fully integrated into the village, which is part rural, part second homes for Parisians.
 It is a delightful mix of cultures all coming together for local traditions and festivals.
 The highlight being the medieval pageant in August where most of the village takes part in unfolding the fascinating history of Montréal.
 I am often invited to play the English King, Edward the Third who laid siege to Montréal, in 1380.
 As this is a somewhat controversial part, I try to opt for performing as a jolly monk, which also avoids the necessity of wearing tights.